hmatalonga/blog/content/blog/handling-imbalanced-datasets-fraud-detection.md

 ## Introduction

 The first thing to consider is the possible cause of the imbalance of the data, that can help narrow down which approaches we may use.
-As I mentioned before, in this example, the imbalance is a characteristic of the problem domain.
+As I mentioned before, in this example, imbalance is a characteristic of the problem domain.
 Before diving into the data, I will sum up a few strategies to handle imbalanced classification.

 ### Is it possible to collect more data?